 “There is a chance we don't have to draw money from the reserve fund at all, but it's there to serve as that backstop.
 So, we can make the commitment to these organizations.”

-That would creating 34 new affordable housing units, compared to the the 224 units that would be built if all six applications are funded.
+That would create 34 new affordable housing units compared to the the 224 units that could be built if all six applications are funded.

 Stevenson also pointed out that some of these organizations will have a building permit within months of signing their agreement with the city.

-When talking about affordable rental housing, Stevenson explains that “the number that gets thrown around a lot is that 30 per cent of your gross annual income.”
+When talking about affordable housing, Stevenson explains that “the number that gets thrown around a lot is 30% of your gross annual income.”

-“So, if you're spending less than 30 per cent of your gross annual income on housing costs, so that's rent utilities, insurance.
-Then you are considered to have affordable housing.”
+“If you're spending less than 30% of your gross annual income on housing costs – so that's rent utilities, insurance – then you are considered to have affordable housing.”

-“What that comes down to is in these proposals, we're looking at apartments ranging from $360 a month, which is deeply affordable to low-income folks in Thunder Bay to $1052 a month, which is reaching the moderate incomes of Thunder Bay.
+“What it comes down to is, in these proposals, we're looking at apartments ranging from $360 a month, which is deeply affordable to low-income folks in Thunder Bay, to $1052 a month, which is reaching the moderate incomes of Thunder Bay.
 So that's for all apartment types and styles.
 These projects include bachelor, one bedroom and two bedrooms,” Stevenson said.

 All six of the proposals are for higher-density, multi-unit buildings.
 “We are looking at incentivizing multi-unit construction because we know that multi-unit construction is generally more affordable than a single detached dwelling and it also makes the best use of the services,” said Stevenson.